 • The risks associated with performing an EEG are very low but the potential for adverse electrical safety exists if the ground is faulty and electricity is able to be passed through the patient (ie, patients connected to multiple grounded devices).
 In addition, fire hazards represent a concern when high levels of oxygen are in use during function of the electrical machinery.

 By the 1950s, EEG technology started to become invasive, and the use of invasive electrodes and the exploration of deep intracerebral regions began.
 In the 1980s, developments in data collection and analysis allowed the EEG to be digitalized and recorded on videotape.
-The first-generation commercial digital EEG systems were introduced in the 1990s (Stone and Hughes 2013).
-Over the years, computed networking enabled remote EEG reading and simultaneous video recording of the patients, making prolonged and continuous EEG (cEEG) a reality (16; 14).
+The first-generation commercial digital EEG systems were introduced in the 1990s (25).
+Over the years, computed networking enabled remote EEG reading and simultaneous video recording of the patients, making prolonged and continuous EEG (cEEG) a reality (17; 15).
 As manual review and interpretation of cEEG became increasingly labor-intensive, methods were developed to assist in rapid and accurate EEG interpretation.
-In the last 2 decades, complex algorithms enabling quantitative EEG analyses, such as wavelet analysis and Fourier analysis, were developed to improve display of the EEG signal.
-Automated spectral analysis was introduced to study spectral arrays using the Fast Forrier Transform to generate a spectrogram, a color plot providing the temporal dispersion of the EEG frequency spectrum separated by power contained in independent components for analysis (14).
-These methods have improved the ease and diagnostic power of EEG by displaying quantitative frequency representation in trends, especially in intensive care units (20).
+In the last 2 decades, complex algorithms enabling quantitative EEG analyses, such as wavelet analysis and Fourier analysis, were developed to improve display of the EEG signal (08).
+Automated spectral analysis was introduced to study spectral arrays using the Fast Forrier Transform to generate a spectrogram, a color plot providing the temporal dispersion of the EEG frequency spectrum separated by power contained in independent components for analysis (15).
+These methods have improved the ease and diagnostic power of EEG by displaying quantitative frequency representation in trends, especially in intensive care units (21).

 Terminologies.
 Understanding the technical aspects of recording EEG requires a foundation of terminology that encompasses its instrumentation.
 The following is a glossary of terms that are used to facilitate the concepts involved in recording EEG.